nwg-piotr/azote/README.md

 ## Project assumptions

-The most commonly used *desktop background browser and setter* is aimed at X windows, and does not work with wlroots-based composers.
+The most commonly used *desktop background browser and setter* is aimed at X windows, and does not work with wlroots-based compositors.
 Since the `swaybg` command does everything we may need, it's enough to give it a GUI.
 In order not to limit the program usage to the single environment, Azote is also capable of using feh when running on i3, Openbox or other X11 window managers.